canyon-project/canyon/README.md

 - An API service responsible for collecting and processing coverage data.

-- A NextJS application responsible for displaying coverage reports.
+- A set of front-end and back-end services responsible for displaying coverage reports.

 [Read the Docs to Learn More.](https://docs.canyonjs.org)